-The U.S. Department of Transportation approved vehicle-to-vehicle communications (V2V) systems in 2014 and released V2V guidelines in 2017.
+The USDOT approved vehicle-to-vehicle communications (V2V) systems in 2014 and released V2V guidelines in 2017.
 [13] V2V improves energy efficiency via technologies like cooperative lane changing and merging, which reduces idling and inefficient acceleration; electronic brake lights, which allow AVs to react to vehicles braking that are out of sight; and traffic information systems, which provide up-to-the minute reports on construction, accidents, and obstacles like potholes and debris.